vorov2/dyalect/README.md

 It is lightweight, fast and modern.
 Dyalect (or Dy for short) is written in C# and has zero dependencies except for standard .NET Core libraries, which means that it can seamlessly run on Windows, MacOS and Linux.
-Moreover you can the same binaries on any of these operative systems.
+Moreover you can run the same binaries on any of these operative systems.
 Simply type `dotnet dya` in your terminal to run Dy's interactive environment.

 Dy doesn't use DLR nor does it compile to IL (.NET assembly).
 Instead it runs on the top of its own high performance virtual machine.
 It